obersteiner/sparseSpACE/README.md

 - sympy (1.6 or higher)

 # Development
-For development use the presented configure script which will install the library in modifiable mode and apply the git hooks used for the project.
+For development clone the repository from github and use the configure script which will install the library in modifiable mode and apply the git hooks used for the project.
 ```
 ./configure
 ```